 Looking for a healthy and tasty dip to jazz up snack time?
-Filled with antioxidants, minerals, vitamins, healthy fats, and proteins, Beet Walnut Dip is packed with amazing health benefits.
+Filled with antioxidants, minerals, vitamins, healthy fats, and proteins, Vegan Beet Walnut Dip is packed with amazing health benefits.

 High-fives for beets!
-In addition to the wonderful health benefits of beets, walnuts are high in plant based Omega-3 fats which enhance cardiovascular function.
+In addition to the wonderful health benefits from beets, this dip contains walnuts which are high in plant based Omega-3 fats to also enhance cardiovascular function.
 Walnuts may also help balance weight control and improve brain function.
 If you don't have a nut allergy, go "nuts" for walnuts!
 This is my fabulous sister's favorite beet recipe, and upon waking in the morning, she heads straight to the refrigerator to eat this dip.
 Yes- it is THAT beetacular!

-- 1 cup walnuts
+1 cup walnuts, chopped

 2 cloves garlic, smashed and peeled

-- 1 tbsp lemon juice
+1 tbsp lemon juice

-- 1 tsp dried dill
+1 tsp dried dill

-- 1 tsp thyme
+1 tsp thyme

-- 1 tbsp Bragg's Nutritional Yeast (optional)
+1 tbsp Bragg's Nutritional Yeast (optional)

-- 1/2 tsp sea salt (or to taste)
+1/2 tsp sea salt (or to taste)

-- 1/3 cup olive oil
+1/3 cup olive oil

 black pepper to taste

 1. In a small covered pot of water over high heat, bring beets to a boil, and then turn the heat down and simmer beets until they are tender, 20-45 minutes, depending on their size.
 If preferred, you may also steam beets for 15-20 minutes.
 After cooking, drain beets in a colander and run cold water over them; then relieve them of their stems and skins which should slip right off now.
 Beet skins are edible and nutritious, so keep skins on if you don't mind the texture.
 Use gloves if you want to avoid pink fingers.